What’s the first thing that comes to mind when you hear someone yell “Fire!?”

 - Display lighted “EXIT” signs, as well as fire and egress signs that are clearly visible in low light and smoke-filled atmospheres

-- Apply phosphorescent floor tape and glow-in-the-dark wall markings to lead employees out of harm’s way and toward the closest exit in case smoke envelops a workplace
+- Apply phosphorescent floor tape and glow-in-the-dark markings to lead employees out of harm’s way and toward the closest exit in case smoke envelops a workplace